 3.1 DEMOGRAPHIC CHARACTERISTICS

 A total of 45 healthcare and social service providers who provide services for persons with OUD participated in 38 interviews which specifically contained discussions of MOUD, and these 38 interviews were included in our analysis (see Table 1).
-Twenty-one participants identified as serving the entire county, including a specific community.
+Twenty-one participants identified as serving the entire county.
 Eleven participants indicated additional stake-holder categories including: a member of the community they serve, person with former opioid use/currently in treatment, and parent/spouse/child/family member of a person with OUD.
 The average age of participants was 43 years old.

 3.2 QUALITATIVE THEMES